Trilby Jeeves summer 2010

 She went on to perform in both languages, eventually coming back to Vancouver.
 In BC, she worked with Théâtre La Seizième, The Raymond Burr Theatre, First Impressions Theatre, and other small companies.

 In between working as a costumer in the film industry, Trilby directed the first French Canadian productions in Vancouver of “Les Monologues du Vagin” two years running as well as teaching improvisation and buffoonery acting en Français, throughout various schools in B.C., and Prince Edward Island, and a workshop for Saskatchewan Film.
-She taught “Le Bouffon” at Tooba Physical Theatre Centre, and teaches at VanArts in Vancouver, Canada.
+She taught “Le Bouffon” at Tooba Physical Theatre Centre, and teaches at VanArts and Vancouver Film School in Vancouver, Canada.

 Now the Buffoonery movement is expanding into the non-acting world as a form of play therapy and staff improvement.
 Some clients include North Shore Compass, Rhodes Wellness College, Living Vision Retreat, UBC Graduate Program, Living Big Retreat, and private workshops.